epogrebnyak/haskell-intro/README.md

 - haslkell seems strognly typed, does this make it a fast?

-- please extend / modify

 - How is Haskell related to some other functional programming languages?
-Why use Haskell over, e.g. SML?
+Why use Haskell over, e.g. SML, Erlang?

 #### Next steps:

-- [ ] merge updates to this document + videochat to discuss it
+- [x] merge updates to this document
+- [ ] videochat to discuss it, if necessary
-- [ ] make a simple outline for several lectures
+- [x] make an outline for several lectures
-- [ ] students should install haskell(?)
+- [ ] install haskell, see below
 - [ ] choose format to communicate (Hangouts for video + some texting app + dump some code/notes here?)